Retirement Life

 Create a new, realistic budget as soon as possible that reflects your solo income and expenses.
 Build or rebuild an emergency fund, even if it starts small.
 Online tools like Sorted’s budget planner can help you clarify what’s sustainable for you.

 Remember: if retirement is still a few years away, your budget needs to hold not just today, but well into older age, when healthcare and housing costs typically rise.
+If you're already in retirement, you're likely dealing with a fixed income making this more challenging.

 Request your free info pack today!